GHK-Cu

 What testing does Virtus run on GHK-Cu?

-Every batch of Virtus GHK-Cu is independently tested by ILS Laboratories (ISO/IEC 17025 accredited) across the full QC panel: identity and purity by HPLC and LC-MS, net peptide weight, heavy metals by ICP-MS, bacterial endotoxin, and a rapid sterility screen.
-Purity and net peptide weight are averaged across three vials per batch to confirm conformity.
+Every batch of Virtus GHK-Cu is independently tested by ILS Laboratories (ISO/IEC 17025 accredited) across the full QC panel: purity and quantitation by HPLC, heavy metals by ICP-MS (lead, arsenic, cadmium, chromium, and mercury), bacterial endotoxin by USP <85>, and sterility by PCR.
+Quantitation and identity are confirmed across five vials per batch for conformity (a full QC panel on three, plus two additional vials).
 The full Certificate of Analysis is published in our COA database before any vial ships.

 What is the recommended storage temperature for GHK-Cu?